stephaneVercouillieBMID/slate/source/index.html.md

 Universal Links are available on iOS since version 9.0, and the itsme App itself is only available on iOS >= 9.0.

 If you trigger the itsme App from your own App, you MUST make sure there is a Universal Link associated with your iOS App.
 Please consult the [Apple documentation about Universal Links](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html) for this.
-The  MUST be specified to BMID during the onboarding process.
+This Universal Link MUST be specified to BMID during the onboarding process.

 #### Requirements for Android apps
 As for iOS, BMID exclusively uses App Links to communicate with itsme.
 App Links offer guarantees that the legitimate App is launched immediately without asking the user to choose among a list of available apps.